erikkjellgren/SlowQuant/README.md

 Current implementation supports:

 - UCCSD, spin-adapted operators
-- UCCSDTQ
+- UCCSDTQ56
 - Linear Response SD, spin-adapted operators
-- Linear Respinse SDTQ
+- Linear Respinse SDTQ56

 These features are also implemented with the active-space approximation and orbital-optimization.